-Walter E. Garrey, Professor of Physiology
+WALTER E. GARREY, Professor of Physiology

 CHARLES EDWIN KING, Associate Professor of Physiology

-Instructor (To be appointed)
+RICHARD ASHMAN, Assistant Professor of Physiology.

 VIRGINIA BUTLER, Assistant in Physiology

-EDGAR ALLEN BLAIR, Assistant in Physiology
+W. RAY BRYAN, Assistant in Physiology

-21. Physiology.
+- 21. Physiology.
 This course for first-year medical students is designed to cover the essentials of medical Physiology.
 Lectures and laboratory work begin with the opening of the second semester.